samuelbles07/Parking_lot/README.md

 # Parking Lot

-#### Just like a similar parking scenario in mall or other parking system
+#### Parking lot system based on Raspberry PI.
+Just like a similar parking scenario in mall or other parking system

 **Hardware used**